codelitdev/courselit/apps/docs/src/pages/en/self-hosting/self-host.md

 ## Hosting on a VPS using Docker

-We offer a Docker image which you can easily host in any environment where Docker is supported.
+If you want to harness the full capabilities of CourseLit, you can deploy it via Docker.
 We recommend [docker-compose](https://docs.docker.com/compose/) for hosting CourseLit.

 Run the following commands in order.